DavidGcastro/Reach/README.md

 Before creating this application, I was hesitant in using React.
 After all, this application at first seemed a little to simple.
 I first started using single HTML file, with my logic in several Javascript files that used constructors to generate the word, to increment a guess, and so on.
 This would have been fine.

-But, I wanted to design an application that felt a bit more like well, an application.
+I wanted to design an application that felt a bit more like well, an application.
 The design I wanted was easier implemented using React.
 I wanted a split screen, that had different data displayed on each side.
 And I knew React would be perfect for this type of design.

 Using React Router, I was able to transition to other screens and have the changes reflect in the address bar.